JeremiahSeagraves/Azure-SSO-K8S/README.md

-# DOU-K8s-AWS-HelloWorldExercice
+# Azure SSO & Kubernetes POC

-Digital on us take-home exercise using K8s, AWS Cognito and Lambda.
+Demo using Azure Cloud Services for SSO and Kubernetes